GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/dataUsers.md

 ## Objectives of the Data Usage Guide:

 * Understand how to access different types of data in the Knowledge Engine
+* Understand how to search for data stored in the Knowledge Engine

+For information about what to do when you identify new data sets of interest for use in the GBADs program visit the Data Contributor section of the Data Governance Handbook which outlines the following:

 * Understand the roles and responsibilities of individuals who have identified a new data set for the use of GBADs program, and how to get this data stored in the Knowledge Engine
-* Understand how to store output data from models in the Knowledge Engine
+* Understand how Informatics stores data from models in the Knowledge Engine
-* Understand how to search for data stored in the Knowledge Engine

 ## Data types in the Knowledge Engine